Special Educational Needs and Disabilities

 · Interventions linked to classroom practise and in response to assessment in the classroom.

-· Referrals to, and involvement from, an Educational Psychologist.
+· Referrals to, and involvement from, county based support.

 · Conversations with parents/ teachers/ SENCo.